ATNF/askapsdp/Code/Components/CP/docs/current/doc/platform/externaltransfer.rst

 The ASKAP software team can supply Debian packages.
 Usage is similar to scp, but with a few extra parameters.
 To copy a file from the /scratch filesystem::

-    bbcp -z -P 10 -s 16 -w 2M -r esdm017.pawsey.ivec.org:/scratch/askap/user123/image.fits .
+    bbcp -z -P 10 -s 32 -w 2M -r galaxydata1.pawsey.ivec.org:/scratch/askap/user123/image.fits .

 and to copy a file to the /scratch filesystem::

-    bbcp -P 10 -s 16 -w 2M -r image.fits esdm017.pawsey.ivec.org:/scratch/askap/user123
+    bbcp -P 10 -s 32 -w 2M -r image.fits galaxydata1.pawsey.ivec.org:/scratch/askap/user123

-.. note:: The hostname necessary to use bbcp is esdm017.pawsey.ivec.org.
+.. note:: The hostname necessary to use bbcp is *galaxydata1.pawsey.ivec.org*.
 This is one of the
-          two hosts to which the galaxydata DNS alias points to (the other is esdm016).
-This is necessary as bbcp doesn't reliably establish connections via the galaxydata alias.
+          two hosts to which the *galaxydata* DNS alias points to (the other is *galaxydata2*).
+          This is necessary as bbcp doesn't reliably establish connections via the galaxydata alias due to the fact connections are round-robined between the two nodes.

-The three additional options result in production of progress messages every 10 seconds, sets the number of parallel network streams to be used for the transfer to 16, and sets the preferred size of the TCP window to 2MB.
-On some networks increasing the number of streams from 16 (up to a maximum of 64) may result in even higher throughput.
+The three additional options result in production of progress messages every 10 seconds, sets the number of parallel network streams to be used for the transfer to 32, and sets the preferred size of the TCP window to 2MB.
+On some networks increasing the number of streams from 32 (up to a maximum of 64) may result in even higher throughput.